Games of Pixar Pier: Paradise Pier

 Games of the Boardwalk officially opened in 2001 with the rest of Disney California Adventure.
 Originally, the games included Boardwalk Bowl, Dolphin Derby, San Joaquin Volley, Shore Shot, Angels in the Outfield, New Haul Fishery, and Cowhuenga Pass.

 In 2008, with construction beginning on Toy Story Midway Mania!, many of the original were either closed or re-themed.
 This renovation was part of the $1.1 billion expansion project for Disney California Adventure.
 The new games opened on April 7, 2009 and included Goofy About Fishin', Casey at the Bat, Bullseye Stallion Stampede, and Dumbo Bucket Brigade.

 Pixar Pier

 The Games of the Boardwalk closed on January 8, 2018 during the re-theming of Paradise Pier to Pixar Pier.
 During this transformation, the Games of the Boardwalk were renamed Games of Pixar Pier.
 They opened with Pixar Pier on June 23, 2018.

-Bullseye Stallion Stampede remained.
-The other three games were turned into La Luna Star Catcher, WALL-E Space Race, and Heimlich's Candy Corn Toss.
+Bullseye Stallion Stampede, themed to Toy Story 2, remained.
+The other three games were turned into La Luna Star Catcher, themed to the short film La Luna, WALL-E Space Race, themed to WALL-E, and Heimlich's Candy Corn Toss, themed to A Bug's Life.